team-simplay/SimPlay/docs/source/quickstart.rst

 Reading the ``__super__`` call of the ``MyProcess`` constructor carefully, notice that it takes a ``visual`` and a ``tint`` parameter.
 In the example, the value of ``visual`` is ``SOMEPNG``.
-In order for the visualzation to work, the :class:`~simplay.core.VisualizationManager` - which exists on :class:`~simplay.core.VisualEnvironment` - needs to know where to find the visual.
+In order for the visualization to work, the :class:`~simplay.core.VisualizationManager` - which exists on :class:`~simplay.core.VisualEnvironment` - needs to know where to find the visual.